 - Are many people searching for related keywords on Google?

 As you research, make a list of all the most popular pages and sites.
 Note whether there are opportunities to advertise on the blogs or partner with other content providers and whether there are Facebook pages with enough followers for you to target.

 Start to think of the ways you can make your business stand out when compared to your competitors.
 For example, can you offer free products as a tripwire to get more leads through the door?
 Can you design your site so it is more user-friendly and intuitive?

 What is unique or different about the way you provide/do your services?
 If you have current clients, why did they choose you over your current competition?
 If you don’t know, ask them!
 This can give you valuable insight into how to position your offer.

 Another approach to your research is to determine how people solve the problem you’re aiming to solve.
-Are there blogs, books, consultants, in-person classes, clubs addressing the problem?
+Are there blogs, books, consultants, in-person classes or clubs addressing the problem?
 Can you offer something better via your membership site?

 Create a Compelling Membership Site

 Once the research is complete, you can determine what sort of offer will be most compelling to your audience.
 To do this, imagine yourself in the shoes of your ideal prospects, surveying the landscape of possible solutions to their problem.
 You may even have been in their shoes once; what is it that you would have loved to have access to, but it didn’t yet exist?

 Next, think about what you can offer uniquely in your niche.
 Get down to the details — what specific information can you provide that your audience needs?
 For example, if your site is focused on running a successful business, perhaps you can provide exact process maps that have proven effective.
 Ultimately, people want to follow specific steps and tactics from an expert; they want a ready-to-go guide with everything they need.